justinoboyle/justinoboyle/README.md

 - full local testing environment for real-time financial trading services
 - full devops setups with Amazon Web Services (AWS Lambda), Vercel, Turborepo and pnpm
 - microservices development for real-time reporting and compliance
-- liasoned with design and UX staff to create marketing pages and dashboards
+- worked with design and UX staff to create marketing pages and dashboards

 <h3>Freelance and contract projects</h3>